TUW-GEO/rt1/README.md

 * In and publications or public presentations, credit should be given to the authors by mainly a) citing the references below, b) pointing to this github repository

 ## Installation
-if you want to use the latest master, using the following should be fine:
+for a basic install, the following line should be fine:

     pip install rt1

-in order to get the full functionality of the dev-version, it is required to install a specific commit of symengine, i.e.:
+in order to get the full functionality of the symbolic computations, it is currently required to install a specific commit of symengine, i.e.:

     conda install -c symengine/label/dev python-symengine=0.3.0.84
     pip install git+https://github.com/TUW-GEO/rt1.git@dev